hualiu01/gcp/3-network.md

 Cross-Cloud Interconnect connections are available in two sizes: 10 Gbps or 100 Gbps.

+# IP

+For ephemeral internal or external IPs in GCP, on terminating or deleting-recreating the VMs, the IPs will get released.
+On __stop and restarting__ the VMs, the internal IP should not get released. __But the external IPs will__.

+## Internal IP

+Internal IP can be configured as auto-ephemeral or custom-ephemeral or static.
+On the two ephemeral config, stoping and restarting the VM won't have the private ip changed.
+But terminating will.

+- Allocated from subnet range to VMs by _DHCP_
+- DHCP lease is renewed every 24 hours, on renewal internal ip won't get changed
+- VM name IP is registered with network-scoped DNS
+- A ___private RFC 1918 CIDR___ refers to a range of IP addresses defined in RFC 1918, which are reserved for private networks and cannot be directly routed on the public internet; these ranges include: __10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16__.

+## External IP (Optional)
+- Every external IP address assigned in GCP is __unique across the entire internet__ (not just within a specific region or project).
+Once assigned, no other GCP user or project can have that same IP unless it is released.

+- two types: 1) assigned from pool (ephemeral); or 2) reserved (static)
+  - if you reserved and __do not assign it to a resource__, such as a VM instance or a forwarding rule, you are __charged at a higher rate__ than for static and ephemeral IP addresses __that are in use__.
+- bring your own ip address (BYOIP)
+  - You can use your own publicly routable IP address prefixes as Google Cloud external IP addresses and advertise them on the Internet.
+In order to be eligible, you must own and bring a /24 block or large
+- VM does not know its external IP; The exteranl IPs are mapped to the internal IP by VPC.
+  - `sudo /sbin/ifconfig` will only return the internal IP of a machine, no external IP is returned.

+___External IPs are regional resources___

+In Google Cloud Platform (GCP), the statement "External IPs are regional resources" means that external IP addresses (public IPs) are tied to a specific region rather than a specific zone.
+Here’s what that implies:

+Region-level Scope:
+- When you allocate an external IP, it belongs to a region rather than a specific availability zone within that region.
+- This allows __resources in different zones within the same region to use the external IP__.

+Impacts on Redundancy & Failover:
+- Since external IPs are regional, they can be reassigned to instances in different zones within the same region.
+- __This is useful for high availability setups, where you might need to move an IP from a failed instance in one zone to a backup in another zone__.

+Usage with Load Balancers:
+- Global external IPs exist, but those are typically used for HTTP(S) Load Balancers.
+- For regional services like TCP/UDP load balancers or VM instances with external IPs, the IP is constrained to a specific region.

 # Routes

 Q: How to configure __internet access__ for external IP VMs?
 How about internal IP VMs?